Best Chinese Translation Tips & Strategies for English to Chinese Translation

 Simplified Chinese or Traditional Chinese?

-One of the most important aspects of the Chinese language translation is to understand the difference between simplified and traditional Chinese.
+One of the most important aspects of the Chinese language translation is to understand the difference between simplified and traditional Chinese written characters, which are the foundation of the Chinese writing system.

 • Simplified Chinese: In the 1950s, the mainland was introduced in China to improve literacy by reducing the number of battles in the Varnas in China.
 It’s now standard in China, Malaysia, and Singapore.

 • Traditional Chinese: Still used in Taiwan, Hong Kong and Macau.
-It maintains the original complexity and extension of Chinese characters.
+It maintains the original complexity and extension of Chinese written characters, preserving the same written characters that have been used for thousands of years.
+In regions like Hong Kong and Macau, Cantonese is the spoken form, but Traditional Chinese is used for writing.

 Choosing the wrong system can cause confusion or even close your target groups.
 For example, a marketing campaign aimed at Hong Kong readers should use traditional Chinese while requiring simplified Chinese for Beijing.